slash-bit/SoftRF-Mosche/README.md

 ### Latest additions:

+* vMB153: improved UI, compressed flight logs
+* vMB152: settings stored in a text file
-* vMB149: latest, handles Mode-S in addition to ADS-B
+* vMB149: handles Mode-S in addition to ADS-B
 * vMB140: supports SD card & flight logging, on the T-Beam
 * vMB138: supports using add-on GNSS modules, on the T-Beam
 * vMB130: supports the GNS5892R ADS-B receiver module, on the T-Beam